 A non-profit organization was formed called the Chateauguay Valley Community Information Services with the following objectives:

-June 2019 was set as the date to re-launch The Gleaner with a souvenir print version and a new website.
+June 2019 was set as the date to re-launch The Gleaner with a souvenir print version and a new website, followed by monthly editions published by a dynamic crew of volunteers.

 “Future of The Gleaner”